apache/fury-site/blog/2024-05-06-metastring-space-efficient_encoding_for_string.md

 | LOWER_SPECIAL             | `a-z._$\|`    | every char is written using 5 bits, `a-z`: `0b00000~0b11001`, `._$\|`: `0b11010~0b11101`, prepend one bit at the start to indicate whether strip last char since last byte may have 7 redundant bits(1 indicates strip last char)                                                        |
 | LOWER_UPPER_DIGIT_SPECIAL | `a-zA-Z0~9._` | every char is written using 6 bits, `a-z`: `0b00000~0b11001`, `A-Z`: `0b11010~0b110011`, `0~9`: `0b110100~0b111101`, `._`: `0b111110~0b111111`,  prepend one bit at the start to indicate whether strip last char since last byte may have 7 redundant bits(1 indicates strip last char) |
 | UTF-8                     | any chars     | UTF-8 encoding                                                                                                                                                                                                                                                                           |

 If we use `LOWER_SPECIAL/LOWER_UPPER_DIGIT_SPECIAL`, we must add a strip last char flag in encoded data.
-This is because every char will be encoded using `5/6` bits, and the last char may have `1~7` bits which are unused by encoding, such bits may cause an extra char read, which we must strip off.
+This is because every char will be encoded using `5/6` bits, and the last char may have `1~7` bits which are unused by encoding, such bits may cause an extra char to be read, which we must strip off.

-Encoding code snippet in java, see [`org.apache.fury.meta.MetaStringEncoder#encodeGeneric(char[], int)`](https://github.com/apache/incubator-fury/blob/93800888595065b2690fec093ab0cbfd6ac7dedc/java/fury-core/src/main/java/org/apache/fury/meta/MetaStringEncoder.java#L235) for more detailed:
+Here is encoding code snippet in java, see [`org.apache.fury.meta.MetaStringEncoder#encodeGeneric(char[], int)`](https://github.com/apache/incubator-fury/blob/93800888595065b2690fec093ab0cbfd6ac7dedc/java/fury-core/src/main/java/org/apache/fury/meta/MetaStringEncoder.java#L235) for more details:
 ```java
 private byte[] encodeGeneric(char[] chars, int bitsPerChar) {
   int totalBits = chars.length * bitsPerChar + 1;